Theano (philosopher): Life

 Little is known about the life of Theano, and the few details on her life from ancient testimony are contradictory.
 According to Porphyry, she came from Crete and was the daughter of Pythonax.
 In the catalog of Aristoxenus of Tarentum quoted by Iamblichus, she is the wife of Brontinus, and from Metapontum in Magna Graecia, while Diogenes Laertius reports a tradition from Hermesianax where she came from Crotone, was the daughter of Brontinus, married Pythagoras, and while some claim that after Pythagoras' passing, she took over his school, the evidence is overwhelmingly clear that was not the case.

 Writings

-Many writings were attributed to Theano in antiquity - The Suda attributes to her works with the titles Pythagorean Apophthegms, Advice to Women, On Pythagoras, On Virtue and Philosophical Commentaries, which have not survived.
-In addition, a short fragment attributed to her from a work titled On Piety is preserved in the Anthologium of Stobaeus, and several epistles have survived through medieval manuscript traditions that are attributed to her.
+Many writings were attributed to Theano in antiquity.
+The Suda attributes to her works with the titles Pythagorean Apophthegms, Advice to Women, On Pythagoras, On Virtue and Philosophical Commentaries, which have not survived.
+In addition, a short fragment attributed to her from a work titled On Piety (Peri eusebeias) is preserved in the Anthologium of Stobaeus.
+In addition, nine sayings and seven epistles in Greek have survived through medieval manuscript traditions.
+The letters were probably composed between the 2nd and 5th centuries AD, but the sayings are earlier.

 These writings are all widely considered by modern scholarship to be pseudepigrapha, works that were written long after Theano's death by later Pythagoreans, which attempt to correct doctrinal disputes with later philosophers or apply Pythagorean philosophy to a woman's life.
 Some sources claim that Theano wrote about either the doctrine of the golden mean in philosophy, or the golden ratio in mathematics, but there is no evidence from the time to justify this claim.